hpi-schul-cloud/load-tests/README.md

 *- The '--tags test' tag is optional and will only start tasks which are marked with this tag*

 Afterwards, start your webbrowser and open `localhost:8089` or `http://127.0.0.1:8089/`.
 The locust web-interface should load, and you can fill out the form and start swarming. \
-For further informations about running locust check out their [documentation](https://docs.locust.io/en/stable/quickstart.html#start-locust).
+For further information about running locust check out their [documentation](https://docs.locust.io/en/stable/quickstart.html#start-locust).

 ### Docker